GoogleCloudPlatform/professional-services/README.md

 As stated previously, these instructions have been tested in a [Google Cloud AI Platforms Notebook](https://console.cloud.google.com/ai-platform/notebooks/instances).

 1. Run `gcloud init`, choose to use a new account, authenticate, and [set your project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects) as the project.
 Choose a region in the US if prompted to set a default region.
-1. PROBABLY NOT NECESSARY?
-Run `bq init`.
+1. Run `bq init`.
 You may get a prompt telling you the command isn't necessary, hit 'y'.
 When asked to select a project, just hit enter.
 It's okay to overwrite the .bigqueryrc file if bq prompts you that one already exists.
-1. Clone the project from LOCATION TBD.
+1. Clone the project from us-central1.
 1. Navigate to the repo root directory: `cd WHATEVER_WE_CALL_IT` .
 1. Create a Python 3 virtual environment (`?????'' in this example):
   1. Run `virtualenv --python=python3 $HOME/env/?????` .